Farmwithay History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Farmwithay research.
-Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Farmwithay History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farmwithay History in all our PDF Extended History products and printed products wherever possible.

 Farmwithay Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Farmwithay has been spelled many different ways, including Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farmwithay family (pre 1700)

 Migration of the Farmwithay family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Farmwithays to arrive in North America: Thomas and Susannah Farnsworth who settled in New Jersey with their two children and servants in 1677; John Farnsworth who settled in Boston Massachusetts in 1764.